google/j2cl/transpiler/javatests/com/google/j2cl/transpiler/readable/README.md

 ## Likely readable examples to add (remove some redundant)
 - anonymousclassforfunctionalinterface (transpiled to function)
+- arithmetic exception for integers (e.g. divide by zero / mod by zero)
 - autoboxing
 - instanceofboxedtype
 - casttoboxedtype